alexandreprl/amak-python-exercise-transporter-robots/README.md

 ### Prerequisites

-* Fork the project
+* Click on "Use this template" then "Create a new repository"
-* Clone the forked version
+* Clone your new repository
 * Create a virtual environment `python -m venv .venv` (Optional)
 * Activate the virtual environment `source .venv/bin/activate` (Optional)
 * Install dependencies `pip install -r requirements.txt`